 - Your vehicle must be covered by certain policies like collision and/or comprehensive coverage

-- Covering a paint job on your own can range anywhere from a cheap DIY to thousands for a full body repaint
+- Covering a paint job on your own can range anywhere from a cheap DIY to thousands for a full body repaint, quality paint job

 A nice, clean, shiny exterior can make a car seem much more expensive and valuable.
 If you want to protect your investment into your vehicle, you may be wondering, does auto insurance cover paint jobs?